paigerodeghero/ComputerGameCodingCamp/README.md

 This camp is offered as a two week program with meetings Monday-Friday.
 Students may participate fully online, fully in-person, or choose one week to be online and the other week to be in-person.
 It is recommended that students register for both weeks.

-&nbsp;
-In addition to learning to code, students who reside on campus will participate in activities and instruction designed to further develop their executive functioning, problem-solving, and self-advocacy skills, which are necessary for college success.
+&nbsp;In addition to learning to code, students who reside on campus will participate in activities and instruction designed to further develop their executive functioning, problem-solving, and self-advocacy skills, which are necessary for college success.

-&nbsp;
-If in-person course is selected for both weeks, arrival will be Sunday, June 13 and stay until Saturday, June 26.
-Due to COVID, if you choose 2 weeks in person a weekend stay is required.
-There is no additional fee.

-&nbsp;

 ## Camp Dates: